sergio-dr/dimred_astro/README.md

 # dimred

-Color mapping is always challenging in astrophotography, especially when we count with observations of the same astronomical object in multiple spectral bands.
-Here I propose a possible method to approach this problem based on a well-known machine learning algorithm borrowed from classic statistics, the Principal Component Analysis, to compress information from the multiband input data into RGB channels while minimizing information loss.
+Color mapping is always challenging in astrophotography, especially when we have observations of the same astronomical object in multiple spectral bands.
+Here I propose a possible method to approach this problem based on a well-known machine learning algorithm borrowed from classic statistics, the Principal Component Analysis (PCA), to compress information from the multiband input data into RGB channels while minimizing information loss.
 This technique could also be applied to narrowband-only "SHO" data to find an encoding that deals with the typical H-alpha overwhelming signal.

-More info about this approach in the [blog page](https://).
+More info about this approach in the [blog page](https://expandingastro.blogspot.com/2021/12/multiband-mapping-for-astrophotography.html).

 ## Command line help